Logo

 Gibbon natural habitat

-Gibbons are native to the rainforests of South and Southeast Asia, where they live mainly in areas with dense tree cover.
-These rainforests are tropical or less seasonal forests, but many of them are rapidly shrinking, which has a strong impact on gibbon populations.
-Gibbons are arboreal primates, meaning they spend almost their entire lives in trees.
-They usually live high in the forest canopy and are rarely seen on the ground.
-Some gibbons can move and live at heights of up to 200 feet above the ground.
+Gibbons are native to the forests of South and Southeast Asia, where they live mainly in tropical and subtropical rainforests with dense tree cover.
+They have an arboreal lifestyle, meaning they spend almost all their lives in trees and are rarely seen on the ground.
+Most of their daily activities, including feeding, resting, traveling, and calling, take place in the upper canopy, sometimes up to 200 feet above the ground.

 Gibbons Diet and Behavior